Martchus/tageditor/README.md

 can be passed to CMake to influence the build.

 ### Building with Qt GUI
 The Qt GUI is enabled by default.
-The following Qt modules are required (version 5.6 or higher): core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets
+The following Qt modules are required (only the latest Qt 5 and Qt 6 version tested): core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets

-Note that old Qt versions like 5.6 lack support for modern JavaScript features.
+Note that old Qt versions lack support for modern JavaScript features.
 To use the JavaScript-based renaming tool it is recommend to use at least Qt 5.12.

 To specify the major Qt version to use, set `QT_PACKAGE_PREFIX` (e.g. add `-DQT_PACKAGE_PREFIX:STRING=Qt6` to the CMake arguments).